sylace-hub/spark-game/mlflow/MLFlow-Movie-Lens.md

 #### Serving Models :

 You can pass the run ID and the path of the model within the artifacts directory (here “model”) to various tools.
 For example, MLflow includes a simple REST server for python-based models:

+Before running the command below :
+- change *ALSmodel_Lite2* with the name of *YOUR* model
+- change *6c8050941d0744b8ac3652ff22d40983* with the UUID of *YOUR* model

 ```
 mlflow models serve -m /mlruns/0/6c8050941d0744b8ac3652ff22d40983/artifacts/ALSmodel_Lite2 --port 9999 --no-conda